-Marine Physical Fitness Test: Mastering the PFT
+Marine Physical Fitness Test: PFT Standards & Scoring

-Understanding the Marine Physical Fitness Test
+What Is the Marine Physical Fitness Test?

 The first test of strength is the iconic pull-up.
 This isn’t the swinging, momentum-fueled version you might see at the gym; Marines must perform strict, dead-hang pull-ups, starting from a motionless hang with arms fully extended and pulling their chin completely over the bar.
 It’s a raw measure of functional, load-bearing strength that is considered the gold standard for a Marine’s physical power and translates directly to battlefield tasks like scaling a wall.